 There are several:

-Asthma in children.
+- Asthma in children.
 Symptoms can vary from episode to episode in the same child.
-Symptoms of asthma to look for include:
+Watch for problems like:

-- Frequent coughing spells, which may happen during play, at nighttime, or while laughing.
-It's important to know that coughing may be the only symptom.
+- Coughing often, especially during play, at night, or while laughing.
+This may be the only symptom.

-- Less energy during play, or pausing to catch breath during play
+- Less energy or pausing to catch their breath while they play

 - Exercise-induced bronchoconstriction.
 You might hear this called exercise-induced asthma.
-It happens during physical activity when you breathe in air that’s drier that what’s in your body and your airways narrow.
+It happens during physical activity, when you breathe in air that’s drier than what’s in your body, and your airways narrow.
 It can affect people who don’t have asthma, too.
-You’ll notice symptoms within a few minutes after you start to exercise, and they might last for 10 to 15 minutes after you stop.
+You’ll notice symptoms within a few minutes after you start to exercise, and they might last 10 to 15 minutes after you stop.

 - Allergic asthma.
 Things that trigger allergies, like dust, pollen and pet dander, can also cause asthma attacks.

 - Nonallergic asthma.
 This type flares in extreme weather.
 It could be the heat of summer or the cold of winter.
 It could also show up when you’re stressed or have a cold.

 - Occupational asthma.
 This usually affects people who work around chemical fumes, dust, or other irritating things in the air.